Close-up of a smartphone displaying various app icons in a low-light setting.

 • Hidden apps

-This gave me full control over my Android home screen layout.
+It gave me complete control of my Android home display arrangement.

 SEO keywords used: best Android launcher, minimalist Android launcher